Backlang-Org/learn/content/extended/unions.md

 ```

 The `value` field can be used to convert all color values (RGBA) to a u32 integer without casting.
-A union allocates memory for the most sized variable type.
+An union allocates memory for the most sized variable type.
 In this example the whole union will allocate 4 bytes because the biggest type used in the union is u32.

 ## Discriminated Unions

-A discrimated union is a typed union.
+A discrimated union (DU) is a typed union.
 It can be used to create a hierarchical type structure easily.
 And Du's are generating a default constructor and a `ToString` method.
-You will see that discrimated unions saves a lot of lines of code.
+You will see that discrimated unions are saving a lot of lines of code.

 The structure of DU's: